jamesdew12/CV/README.md

 # JAMES DE WINTON
 - Keen coding enthuast with a keen interest in machine learning at the start of an exciting career in Development.
-As a creatively minded and proactive learner, I'm seeking to build something cool and be in a position where i'm continuously learning.
+As a creatively minded and proactive learner, I'm seeking to build something cool and be in a position where i'm continuously learning, looking to gain experience which I don't have.

 ## Projects
 | Project | Summary | Technologies | Testing